 Corfe Castle is now just ruins, but it is still pretty to look at.
 It’s perched on top of a hill in the middle of the idyllic village so you can’t miss it.
 You can imagine how impressive it must have been in its prime.
 They started building the castle over 1,000 years ago.
 The keep was built in the early 12th century for King Henry I, William the Conqueror’s son.

 During the English Civil War in the 17th Century, the Bankes family who lived in the castle supported the Crown.
 Eventually, it was conquered by the forces supporting Parliament.
 Captain Hughes of Lulworth was given the orders to destroy the castle.
 After some time had passed, Corfe Castle was given back to the Bankes family who donated it to the National Trust in 1982.

 It costs £11.50 per adult to visit Corfe Castle (on peak days – Corfe Castle prices are a pound less during off-peak days), but it’s free for National Trust members.
-(Click here to get more information about National Trust Membership).
+(Click here to get more information about National Trust Membership or the National Trust Touring Pass for visitors from overseas).
 You can check which days are peak here.